COVID-19 Well-being support for pupils

 Resources to help with anxiety for pupils and families

 Worry and anxiety are common problems at the best of times, and when it takes over it can become all-encompassing.
-Psychology Tools have put together this free guide to help you to manage your worry and anxiety in these uncertain times.
+Psychology Tools have put together this free guide to help you to manage worry and anxiety.

 NSPCC resources for families